apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 Of course, if you are a newcomer to the project and have just begun to understand the ins and outs of the [CAS project codebase](https://apereo.github.io/2017/06/12/cas-codebase-overview/), there may certainly be areas in which you might find more comfort to slowly get your feet wet.
 You're welcome to [ask for suggestions](https://apereo.github.io/cas/Mailing-Lists.html).
 For the most part, the work item you wish to work on should be something you find interesting and enjoyable with some degree of practicality.

-Remember that you are deploying open-source software, which means you have automatically become a project/community member and a potential maintainer, whether you realize it or not.
+Remember that you are deploying open source software, which means you have automatically become a project/community member and a potential maintainer, whether you realize it or not.
 Staying in *consume-only* mode generally leads to poor results.

 # What can I work on?